willfaught/willfaught.github.io/content/blog/2013-04-11-always-online-adam-orth-meme.md

 tags:
 - funny
 - playing
-title: Always Online Adam Orth meme
+title: Always Online Adam Orth Meme
 ---

 Adam Orth resigned from Microsoft soon after [the public relations shit storm he created](http://arstechnica.com/gaming/2013/04/adam-always-online-orth-no-longer-employed-at-microsoft/).
 Here are some hilarious parodies that are part of a meme about him and his remarks.